Deblox-IO/deblox-onboarding-program/README.md

 * You'll be able to update the info anytime per PR approved

 ## Rules
-* You'll be asked to sign a message using your crypto wallet to proof the ownership
+* You'll be asked to sign a message using your crypto wallet to roof the ownership
 * Follow the steps mentioned above and restrict your changes with precise words in simple English and high quality images
 * The image should be in PNG format, with 640*360 pixels or bigger, both HTTPS or IPFS cloud storage are supported.
 * Respect each others, if any malicious commits or misbehavior occurs, the Deblox team reserves the right to block your metadata, and further game onboarding process
 * Please note the Rules are subjected to be changed and transferred ownership to Deblox DAO in future

+## Security
+There are multiple security checkup to ensure onboarding successfully to Deblox:
+* Developer must ensure all the payout is only going to requestor address
+* Developer must have NFT owner and payout admin separately, and can update admin address periodically
+* To secure the admin private key, the developer must submit their high level architecture to be reviewed and approved, as a reference, please refer to https://docs.google.com/document/d/1Hoj0gxkZwjJ0eDOjl8Q1URt71uR8kruxwgBSZTqszoE/edit?usp=sharing

 ## Contact us
 Deblox P2E Alliance is happy to answer your questions regarding this onboarding program